AdaCore/spark2014/docs/ug/tutorial.rst

    > OK: Found existing value at first index
    > OK: Did not find non-existing value

 The next easy thing to do is to increase the timeout of automatic provers.
-Its default of 1s is deliberately low, to facilitate interaction with
+Its default of 1s is deliberately low, to facilitate interaction with |GNATprove|
-|GNATprove| during the development of annotations, but it is not sufficient to
-prove the more complex checks.
-Let's increase it to 10s, and rerun |GNATprove|:
+during the development of annotations, but it is not sufficient to prove the more complex checks.
+Let's increase it to 10s (or equivalently set the ``Proof level`` to 2 in the proof panel corresponding to a basic user profile), and rerun |GNATprove|:

 .. image:: static/search_10s_timeout.png